What Does a House Sitter Do?

 There are many ways to find a house sitter.
-You can ask friends and neighbors to refer house sitters.
-You can use a house sitter referral service or matching service, such as HouseCarers, MindMyHouse, Housem8.com (UK and France) or House Sitters America.
+Ask friends and neighbors to refer house sitters.
+Check with a house sitter referral or matching service, such as HouseCarers, MindMyHouse, Housem8.com (UK and France) or House Sitters America.
 Check with local universities for students who need a place to stay during school breaks.

-Regardless of how you find your house sitter, be sure to check references.
-Consider asking for a security deposit or bond to cover the cost of any damage your house sitter causes.
+Regardless of how you find your house sitter, always check references.
+Ask for a security deposit or bond to cover any damage your house sitter causes.

 How Should I Prepare for My House Sitter's Arrival?

 Contact your insurance company and ask whether your house sitter's personal possessions are covered under your policy.
-Be sure to tell your insurance agent how long you plan to be away.
-Advise your house sitter of the results of your inquiry, especially if the sitter's belongings won't be covered.
+Tell your insurance agent how long you plan to be away.
+Advise your house sitter of the results of your inquiry, especially if the sitter's belongings are not covered.

 If you rent, advise your landlord that you plan to use a house sitter and secure permission to do so.
 Send a written summary of your house sitting arrangements (names, dates, contact information) to your landlord.